 Each day of the SSDT covers around a hundred miles of ground each day, but the event starts and finishes in Fort William every day, so your best bet for accommodation is in the Fort William area.

 You can find full details of the accommodation available in and around the town from the local Tourist Information office :

 You can also find lots of information about places to stay in Fort William at the Visit Fort William website.

 There are thirty different sections on any given day of the Scottish Six Days Trial so you are not short of choice.
 However, not all of them are accessible to spectators and some that are require considerable walking, though you will be amongst the most spectacular scenery Britain has to offer so it's worth taking the time to enjoy it.
 You can find details on the best sections to watch, along with maps showing their location and directions for accessing them in the official SSDT program.
 The program is available to purchase from various outlets in and around Fort William from late April onwards.
-You will also find details of the daily routes here on the SSDT website nearer the time.

 In Fort William

 As the SSDT takes over the main car park at the west end of Fort William for the duration, there is no public parking available in that car park throughout the week.
 Instead, a park and ride facility is provided from the car park at the other end of the waterfront, behind the Nevis Centre and the Morrisons supermarket.

 Shuttle buses will run from the signed area at the Nevis Centre to the bottom of the ramp in the West End Car Park continually throughout Saturday, Sunday and Monday, and a limited service will operate through the week.
 The West End Car Park will provide a drop-off area and limited disabled parking.